We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 4. Buy Your Disney Park Tickets

 You used to be able to save this step until much closer to your actual trip, but this is no longer true (see step 5 to understand why!).
-Now you need to do it pretty much as soon as possible.

 You should do some basic research into the cost of tickets while you are completing steps 1 and 2 in this Disney planning guide.
 This is because the overall cost of your park tickets can vary dramatically depending on what time of year you plan to go.